python4astronomers/python4astronomers/source/files/binaryfiles.rst

 Reading IDL .sav files
 ======================

 IDL is still a very common tool in astronomy.
-While IDL packages exist to read and write data in simple (ASCII) or standardized file formats (fits), that users of all platforms can use, IDL also offers a binary file format with an undocumented, proprietary structure.
+While IDL packages exist to read and write data in simple (ASCII) or standardized file formats (FITS), that users of all platforms can use, IDL also offers a binary file format with an undocumented, proprietary structure.
 However, acess to this file format (usually called ``.sav``) is very simple and convenient in IDL.
 Therefore, many IDL users dump their data in this way and you might be forced to read ``.sav`` files a collegue has sent you.

 Here is an examplary ``.sav`` :download:`file <../downloads/myidlfile.sav>`.
 If you have trouble downloading the file, then use IPython::